UnifiedID2/uid2-docs-preview/preview/docs/sharing/sharing-tokenized-from-data-pixel.md

 If you're using creative pixels, the DSP takes the raw UID2 and encrypts it into a UID2 token.
 The token is added into the creative pixel that is fired on impression.

 All the implementation steps are the same as for [tokenized sharing from raw UID2](sharing-tokenized-from-raw.md).

+For examples of how you could implement tokenized sharing in pixels using Snowflake, see [Snowflake Integration Guide: Usage for UID2 Sharers](../guides/snowflake_integration.md#usage-for-uid2-sharers).

 ## Information for Sharing Receivers